wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 2.1.32 29/05/13 =
+- Fixed a bug in the token auth swapping code.

+= Version 2.1.31 18/05/13 =
+- Fix for quotes being mangled on some installs
+- Adjustment to comment handling to hopefully avoid being tripped up by spam checkers
+- Added option to use Post Excerpt as the Post Attribute
+- Adjustment to the Tag Stripping and Content Parsing to better support the Canalplan AC Plugin.
+- Rebuild Facebook Authorise Button to work round undocumented removal of support of custom button by Facebook
+- Added up to date fb_ca_chain_bundle.crt file
+- Backported Session checking from 2.2
+- Change to Comment handling to handle FB returning different Comment IDs to the ones they actually store.

+= Version 2.1.30 01/04/13 =
+- Schema creation code fixed so that some installs don't explode with a rogue Fatal Error
+- Added a Valid Access token check to hopefully reduce the number of errors being reported by the FB API.
+- Changed the Token Swapping process to take a server out of the loop which should help fix problems with some oddly configured hosts
+- Added a HTML entity decode to cope with some Wordpress installs that do funky things with html entities in Post Titles.

 = Version 2.1.29 12/02/13 =
 - Experimental code for Read All Link escaped into the wild.
 This release rolls that change back

 = Version 2.1.28 10/02/13 =
 - Fixed a problem with comment handing on posts pushed to FB when comments are closed
 - Fixed some more issues with user_meta calls.

 = Version 2.1.27 09/02/13 =
 - Added a check for Table Storage.
 FULLTEXT indexes don't work on InnoDB tables.